Research

 • Victoria Police employees who wish to conduct research for the purposes of gaining an academic qualification.

-The Research Coordinating Committee (RCC) will review applications for proposed research applications against a number of criteria, including:
+The RCC will review applications for proposed research applications against specific criteria, including:

 • the potential application of results to police work